I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreps2-drvwritespoolbuf.md

 <p> </p>

 ## -remarks
-<p>This method has the same behavior as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553103">IPrintOemDriverPS::DrvWriteSpoolBuf</a>.
-This method is supported for any Pscript5 render plug-ins.</p>

-<p>This method has the same behavior as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553103">IPrintOemDriverPS::DrvWriteSpoolBuf</a>.
+<p>This method has the same behavior as <a href="print.iprintoemdriverps_drvwritespoolbuf">IPrintOemDriverPS::DrvWriteSpoolBuf</a>.
 This method is supported for any Pscript5 render plug-ins.</p>

 ## -requirements
 <table>